 Q1.
 Draw a triangle of your choice on the given blank sheet of paper.
 Measure the sides and the angles of the triangle, and label the vertices of the triangle.
 Before the students begin working on this activity, make sure they are sitting in pairs.
 Each task requires discussing with another student, and in this unit, we often refer to these students in pairs as partners.
 Make sure they all have required materials or at least that every pair has one set of scale and compass.

-This activity will give you a chance to see whether students can draw triangles, measure sides and angles, and also, whether they know how to label a triangle.
-See Figure T1 for an example of a student writing the angle of a triangle adjacent to a side instead of a vertex when we conducted this activity with Class 8 students.
+This activity will give you a chance to see whether students can draw triangles, measure sides and angles, and also, whether they know how to (P) Materials Blank sheets, pencils, erasers, Geometry boxes (Geometry compass, set-squares, protractor, and scale), scissors. label a triangle.
+See figure T1 for an example of a student writing the angle of a triangle adjacent to a side instead of a vertex when we conducted this activity with Class 8 students. ۲

-Figure T1: Students' way of labelling a triangle
+Figure T1: A student's way of labelling a triangle Q2.

-Q2.
 Now see the triangles drawn by your friends.
 Do you see anything interesting?
 What is it?
 Keep the paper on which you drew your triangle safely aside; we will be coming back to this triangle later in the activity.

-Task 2a: Constructing a triangle when only one side is given

-Draw a triangle on the given paper, one of whose side is 6 cm.
+Task 2a: Constructing a triangle when only one side is given Draw a triangle on the given paper, such that one of its sides is 6 cm.
 Label the vertices of your triangle.
 Students might ask a question, whether all the sides of the triangle are 6 cm, and a productive answer to this question is to say "No".
 For the purpose of our activity, it is best not to get equilateral triangles.
 You can respond to them as, "One of the sides of the triangle is 6 cm, and not all".
-Despite this, a student might draw an equilateral triangle, and we discuss later, how to handle such a situation.

-Now study the triangle drawn by your partner.
+Despite this, a student might draw an equilateral triangle, and we discuss later, how to handle such a situation. (�) Now study the triangle drawn by your partner.